a5kin/genart/studies/making_of/arcs_of_verona/README.md

 from the main study module.

 I learned how to use perspective and simulate lighting in 2D.
-Regarding lighting, I learned that HLS scheme works best.
-RGB scheme corrupts hues when you light up colors, and HSV scheme do not lights colors up to the white.
+Regarding lighting, I learned that the HLS scheme works best.
+RGB scheme corrupts hues when you light up colors, and the HSV scheme does not light colors up to the white.

-I learned how to reverse-engineer patterns and forms that seems to be complex.
+I learned how to reverse-engineer patterns and forms that seem to be complex.
 For that, you have to split them up into smaller parts, then try to reproduce each part separately.
 And if you have no idea how to reproduce something, try to draw it by your hand, it may give you some